CHARGE syndrome: Signs

+A high percentage of children with CHARGE syndrome can be considered deafblind, so they must receive a specific educational methodology for deafblindness.

 Genetic testing

 Genetic testing for CHARGE syndrome involves specific genetic testing for the CHD7 gene.
 The test is available at most major genetic testing laboratories.
 Insurance companies sometimes do not pay for such genetic tests, though this is changing rapidly as genetic testing is becoming standard across all aspects of medicine.
 CHARGE syndrome is a clinical diagnosis, which means genetic testing is not required in order to make the diagnosis.
 Rather, the diagnosis can be made based on clinical features alone.

 Screening other organ systems

 Once the diagnosis is made based on clinical signs, it is important to investigate other body systems that may be involved.
 For example, if the diagnosis is made based on the abnormal appearance of the ears and developmental delay, it is important to check the child's hearing, vision, heart, nose, and urogenital system.
 Ideally, every child newly diagnosed with CHARGE syndrome should have a complete evaluation by an ENT specialist, audiologist, ophthalmologist, pediatric cardiologist, developmental therapist, and pediatric urologist.

+Recent research led by Yu Liang from Shijiazhuang Fourth Hospital and Sijie He from BGI Genomics, highlighted the use of prenatal ultrasound to detect CHARGE syndrome.
+Key findings indicated the difficulty in diagnosing CHARGE syndrome without genetic testing, as mutations in the CHD7 gene are not always listed in public databases. and predicted to be deleterious by CADD and MutationTaster.

+Phenotypic variability further complicates diagnosis, with no clear correlation between mutation severity and clinical presentation.
+Trio-WES analysis confirmed a de novo mutation in the newborn, emphasizing the importance of early diagnosis for effective management.
+The study underscores the significance of early prenatal diagnosis through ultrasound examinations and specialized genetic testing.
+This approach facilitates timely interventions and enhances understanding of rare genetic conditions, improving diagnostic protocols for CHARGE syndrome and similar disorders.